Quarter of UK SMEs mull tax escape overseas

-More than a quarter of firms are looking at relocating overseas to escape
+More than a quarter of UK SMEs are considering relocating overseas to escape UK's tax law changes

 According to a Tenon survey of more than 1,000 SMEs, 26% are considering a